 Harley Rake Troubleshooting/Best Practices

 Many people encounter a similar problem when using a Harley Rake, caused by the ground being too hard when using a Harley Rake.
-The best practice to avoid damaging the rake or the ground is to run a tractor-mounted tiller over the ground first, then go over the area with the Harley Rake.
+The best practice to avoid damaging the rake or the ground is to run a tractor-mounted tiller over the ground first, then go over the area with the Harley Rake, similar to how a diesel mechanic carefully tends to an engine before fine-tuning its performance.

 Despite being an excellent piece of kit, there may be instances where you need to run a hand rake around certain areas once you have used the Harley Rake.
 Areas surrounding sidewalks, porches, decks, or machinery tracks might need to be neatened up with a hand rake.